 Of course, in this situation, you will also need to consider an area where used crockery and glassware can be stored (ie hidden) from view before it can be taken to the kitchen.

-If so, are there multiple sign in books?
+Are there multiple sign in books?
 Are they easily accessible for visitors?
 Is there correct signage making it clear to visitors that they need to sign in?
 Are the badges good quality and reflective of your operation?

-9. What design considerations do you need to give for disabled access?
+9. Reception design considerations for disabled access.

 10. What kinds of deliveries do you normally take in the reception area?